lorenzo-rovigatti/resume/resume.md

 ## Teaching

-* 2018 - : Course lecturer of Eletromagnetism (Fisica 2) for Industrial Chemists and Chemists
+* 2018 - present: Course lecturer of Eletromagnetism (Fisica 2) for Industrial Chemists and Chemists
-* 2022 - : Course lecturer of Introduction to programming (Laboratorio di Calcolo) for Physicists
+* 2022 - present: Course lecturer of Introduction to programming (Laboratorio di Calcolo) for Physicists
 * 2019 - 2021: Assistant for Introduction to programming (Laboratorio di Calcolo) for Physicists

 ## Student Supervision